AnsonChung3/Chatroom/front/README.md

 ```

 ## Challenges when developing
-1. Using MongoDB
+1. Using MongoDB.
 This is the first time for me to use any databse.
 I acquired some new skills along development:
 - understand how databse work
 - navigate through documentations for database methods
 - work with Motor, the official driver for Python
-- running a Docker contain of Mongo databse with the backend
+- running containerised Mongo databse, and backend

-2. Using user-defined Docker network
+2. Using user-defined Docker network.
 Running 2 containers run on a user defined network simultaneously.

-3. Better understanding for request handling and asynchronous functions
+3. Better understanding for request handling and asynchronous functions.
 To handle request and work the database methods for insert/retrieve data, needs a good understanding of coroutine and how to implement it.
 In this specific project, to run the backend async was not neccessary, but it was nice to have.